x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 that you set in the configuration file.
 The instance will contain the UBKG nodes and edges, but without indexes or constraints.

 ## 6. Create indexes and constraints.
-1. Switch to the second Terminal session.
+1. Switch to the second Terminal session, which will now accept input.
 2. Execute `./create_indexes_and_constraints.sh`

 ### Memory considerations